gitpod-io/gitpod/README.md

 ## Code of Conduct

-We want to create a welcoming environment for everyone who is interested in contributing to Gitpod or participating in discussions with the Gitpod community.
+We want to create a welcoming environment for everyone interested in contributing to Gitpod or participating in discussions with the Gitpod community.
 This project has adopted the [Contributor Covenant Code of Conduct](https://github.com/gitpod-io/.github/blob/main/CODE_OF_CONDUCT.md), [version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).